 \section{Limitations \& Discussion}

 We finish by delineating what this architecture should be capable of \textit{in principle}, against what we have concretely demonstrated through these experiments.
-This work develops models that provide inference from arbitrary collections of sources, but our experiments demonstrate this only assuming a particular source shape.
-For practical results in (e.g.) magnetostatics, it is necessary to develop models in the same architecture trained with shapes like uniformly magnetised prisms and tetrahedra.
-For data generation, this will require in some cases new analytical derivation of formulae for these shapes, or to use high-resolution simulation to generate data.
-Developing these models as amortising replacements for infeasible numerical simulation requires extension to three dimensions.
-All models developed in this paper can be extended to in this way; the \fourier~computation will then contain $(2N_\text{max})^3$ terms, which makes the parameter requirements for the \fcilr~model seem more scalable.
-We have not explicitly treated equivariance beyond noting a connection between the principle of superposition and permutation invariance of sources.
+This work develops models that provide inference from arbitrary collections of sources, but our experiments demonstrate this only in a limited range of evaluation domains, source volumes, and magnetisations.
+For practical results in (e.g.) magnetostatics, it is necessary to develop models in the same architecture trained with the maximum expected parameter range in such applications, while overcoming the difficulties to learn a large dynamic range of magnetic field values as discussed in the Appendix~\ref{sec:app_small-scale}.
+As it is known physically that the 2D far field, i.e the field measured far away from its source, falls off with $\lVert\mbf{r}\lVert^{-2}$ and the 2D far-field potential follows a $\lVert\mbf{r}\lVert^{-1}$ scaling, this could be explicitly incorporated into the learning process in future work.

+When replacing the magnetisation with the mass as input to $g$, the same architecture can perform inference for the field and potential around gravitational sources.
+Further, developing these models as amortising replacements for infeasible numerical simulation requires extension to three dimensions.
+All models developed in this paper can be extended in this way; the \fourier~computation will then contain $(2L)^3$ terms, which makes the parameter requirements for the \fcilr~model seem more scalable, where only the input layers of $\mathbf{\psi}$ and $g$ necessarily have to grow in size to incorporate additional geometric information and the magnetisation in 3D.
+From a learning perspective, for modelling 3D quantities properly, we also expect intermediate layer sizes and the output layer size $L$ to grow to have access to an increased number of basis functions.
+Moreover, we have not explicitly treated equivariance beyond noting a connection between the principle of superposition and the permutation invariance of sources.